Samir Handanović: Transfer

-2012–13 season
+2012–2015: Debut and team struggles

 He made his club debut on 2 August 2012, in a 3–0 win over Hajduk Split in the 2012–13 UEFA Europa League third qualifying round, then conceded two goals in the 2–0 return-leg loss at home on 2 August, but Inter advanced on a 3–2 aggregate.
 On 17 August, Handanović suffered a meniscus injury that delayed the start of his Serie A campaign until 16 September, in a 2–0 road win over Torino.
-Handanović kept crosstown rivals Milan at bay in his first Derby della Madonnina appearance on 7 October, won 1–0 by Inter.
+Handanović kept crosstown rivals AC Milan at bay in his first Derby della Madonnina appearance on 7 October, won 1–0 by Inter.
 He made his 200th Serie A appearance in Inter's 2–1 home win over Napoli.
 Inter were held to a 1–1 draw in the second derby encounter on 25 February 2013, but Handanović was noted for performing several saves against Milan striker Mario Balotelli.

 In 2012, Handanović was included for the first time in the top ten IFFHS Goalkeepers of the World, ranking eighth.
 After the end of 2012–13 season, thanks to his solid performances, Handanović was selected in Serie A Team of the Year for the second time in his career, being the goalkeeper with most appearances.
 He played 48 matches throughout the season, including 35 in Serie A and ten in the Europa League.
 Inter's season ended in disappointment, however, after failing to finish high in the Serie A table and the Europa League, earning a ninth-placed league finish (the worst position since the 1993–94 season), and a quarter-final exit in Europe.

-On 19 June 2013 Inter acquired Handanović outright, and sold Faraoni to Udinese for undisclosed fees.
+On 19 June 2013, Inter acquired Handanović outright and sold Faraoni to Udinese for undisclosed fees.

 In June, it was reported that Spanish side Barcelona offered to sign Handanović for €23 million, which was rejected by Inter owner Massimo Moratti; Handanović's agent also confirmed that his client will not move to Barcelona after the Catalan club opted instead to retain their incumbent starting goalkeeper Víctor Valdés for another year.